Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Covariate Quantization and Uniform Signal Recovery in Quantized Compressed Sensing

-By now we have presented near optimal results in the context of QCE, QCS and QMC, all under the two-fold challenge of heavy-tailedness and quantization.
-While positioning such achievable (near) optimality as the primary standpoint of this work, in this section, we further develop our theoretical results for QCS.
+By now we have presented near optimal results in the contexts of QCME, QCS and QMC under heavy-tailed data that further undergo the proposed quantization scheme, which we position as the primary contribution of this work.
+In this section, we further provide two additional developments to enhance our results on heavy-tailed QCS.

-\subsection{Covariate quantization}
+\subsection{Covariate Quantization}

-In the area of QCS, almost all prior works merely focused on the quantization of response $y_k$, see the recent survey \cite{dirksen2019quantized}.
-Thus, it is of both theoretical and practical interest to study a setting of "complete quantization" --- meaning that the covariate $\bm{x}_k$ is also quantized.
-From the practical side, for instance, the immediate benefit of covariate quantization is the lower memory load.
-Perhaps more prominently, in a federated or distributed learning system, multiple parties may need to communicate the feature information among themselves, then quantization may become necessary to render lower communication cost.